-Republicans Who Didn’t Even Hold Hearing on Merrick Garland Complain That Democrats Are Destroying Norms
+Republicans who didn't even hold a hearing on Merrick Garland complain Democrats are destroying norms

 — Evan McMurry (@evanmcmurry) September 4, 2018

 “This is the first confirmation hearing for a Supreme Court justice that I’ve seen basically according to mob rule.
 We have rules in the senate.
-We have norms for decorum…it’s hard to take it seriously when every single one of our colleagues on the Democratic side of the Senate Judiciary committee has announced opposition to this nominee even before today’s hearing.
+We have norms for decorum…it’s hard to take it seriously when every single one of our colleagues on the Democratic side of the Senate Judiciary Committee has announced opposition to this nominee even before today’s hearing.
 So it’s hard to take seriously their claim that somehow they can’t do their job because they have been denied access to attorney client or executive privilege documents.”

-The senate has rules!
-The senate has norms!
+The Senate has rules!
+The Senate has norms!
 The Democrats have already announced opposition to the nominee!
 My stars!

 What about this norm?